maxbiostat/maxbiostat/README.md

 ### Supervision

-If you are student and would like to work with me, I suggest you browse my [Student Projects](https://github.com/maxbiostat/Student_projects) repo and see if anything tickles your curiosity.
+If you are a student and would like to work with me, I suggest you browse my [Student Projects](https://github.com/maxbiostat/Student_projects) repo and see if anything tickles your curiosity.

 ### News
 - [StanConnect 2021: Biomedical statistics](https://mc-stan.org/events/stanconnect_Biomedical/) just happened.
 Check out the [repo](https://github.com/maxbiostat/StanConnect2021_Biostatistics) with the talks/notebooks and other materials;